lifemikey/objectstorage-swift/index.md

 ## {{site.data.keyword.objectstorageshort}} Client Overview

-Upon clicking {{site.data.keyword.objectstorageshort}} in the menu, you will be routed directly to the {{site.data.keyword.objectstorageshort}} landing page.
+Upon clicking {{site.data.keyword.objectstorageshort}} in the menu, you are routed directly to the {{site.data.keyword.objectstorageshort}} landing page.
 From ordering additional {{site.data.keyword.objectstorageshort}} on your user account to adding and deleting metadata, all [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} interactions with your {{site.data.keyword.objectstorageshort}} account begin from this screen.
 The information displayed on the landing page is specific to the selected account and is dependent upon how containers, files and metadata are organized on the cluster.
 Your {{site.data.keyword.objectstorageshort}} account interactions begin on the **Account** Tab.

 ### Account Tab

 The **Account** Tab contains a variety of information regarding your account, including account and network usage and is the access point to all information stored on your cluster.
-After an {{site.data.keyword.objectstorageshort}} account has been created and is in use, the Account Tab will appear similar to the image below.
+After an {{site.data.keyword.objectstorageshort}} account has been created and is in use, the Account Tab appears similar to the following image.

 ![Figure 3: Account Overview](/images/objectstorage3.png)